FoveaCentral/google_maps_geocoder/.github/CONTRIBUTING.md

 3. **Update the inline documentation.** Format it with [YARD](http://www.rubydoc.info/gems/yard/file/docs/GettingStarted.md).
 For example, see [`GoogleMapsGeocoder.new`](https://github.com/ivanoblomov/google_maps_geocoder/blob/github-templates/lib/google_maps_geocoder/google_maps_geocoder.rb#L43-L50).

 4. [Open a pull request](https://github.com/ivanoblomov/google_maps_geocoder/compare) with the patch or feature.
 Follow the template's directions.

-## **New to open-source?**

-Try your hand at one of the small tasks ideal for new or casual contributors that are [up-for-grabs](https://github.com/ivanoblomov/google_maps_geocoder/issues?q=is%3Aissue+is%3Aopen+label%3Aup-for-grabs).
-Welcome to the community!

 ## Developer Certificate of Origin (DCO)